JayTG/Azure-Fundamentals/README.md

 > These attacks render a target inaccessible by exploiting a weakness in the layer 3 and layer 4 protocol stack.
 - **Resource-layer (application-layer) attacks (only with web application firewall)**
 > These attacks target web application packets to disrupt the transmission of data between hosts.
 You need a web application firewall (WAF) to protect against L7 attacks.
 DDoS Protection Standard protects the WAF from volumetric and protocol attacks.

+## What are network security groups?

+A network security group enables you to filter network traffic to and from Azure resources within an Azure virtual network.
+You can think of NSGs like an internal firewall.
+An NSG can contain multiple inbound and outbound security rules that enable you to filter traffic to and from resources by source and destination IP address, port, and protocol.

+## How do I specify NSG rules?
+A network security group can contain as many rules as you need, within Azure subscription limits.
+Each rule specifies these properties:

+When you create a network security group, Azure creates a series of default rules to provide a baseline level of security.
+You can't remove the default rules, but you can override them by creating new rules with higher priorities.